Harsha7337/M1_Projectgoal_Game/README.md

 # M1_Projectgoal_Game
-Repository for devopleming a game in C language
+Repository for developing a game in C language